Are Breadcrumbs Still Relevant in Modern-day Web Design?

 Here are a few methods you can incorporate into your next breadcrumb design project if you want to use breadcrumbs as a secondary navigation structure:

-• All breadcrumbs lead home: It’s important to always have the first level of your breadcrumb trail to be set to your homepage, since your homepage will typically be the hub for your site’s categories, contact, and about pages.
+- Start with the homepage: The first link in your breadcrumb trail should always lead back home.
+It’s important to always have the first level of your breadcrumb trail to be set to your homepage, since your homepage will typically be the hub for your site’s categories, contact, and about pages.

 Consider alternative placement: When thinking about a location based breadcrumb, if the typical placement at the top of the page becomes too obtrusive for users then think about putting them somewhere else.
 Apple does a great job of this by placing their breadcrumb links in the footer to maintain good SEO and UX practice, but also placing it somewhere it won’t be too distracting.